 The Fast Crash decays rather quickly.
 Its beautiful frequency range and quick decay help it blend well with other instruments and in any music mix.

-My A Custom Fast Crash is perfect for travel.
-As you could see in the videos above, I often use it with my Pearl Midtown compact drumset.
-If you’re looking for a great compact drumset, I recommend it highly.
-Here’s my blog post about this extraordinary drumset.
+My A Custom Fast Crash is the perfect lightweight crash cymbal for compact drum kits.
+As you could see in the videos above, I often use it with my Pearl Midtown Compact Drumset.
+If you’re looking for a great compact drumset, I also recommend it.

 When I combine this crash cymbal with my 20″ Zildjian Kerope Ride Cymbal, I have all the dynamic and color range I need from just two cymbals.
 Now that’s compact!